muthhus/narchy/README.md

 ```

+Note:
+ - Additional restrictions and reductions may be applied to input.
+See TermBuilder.java.
+ - Built-in TermFunctions are executed inline during the term building process.
+See BuiltIn.java

 **Truth** = (frequency, confidence)
 ```
 <truth> ::= "%"<frequency>[";"<confidence>]"%" // two numbers in [0,1]x(0,1)
 ```
  - Frequency [0..1.0]
+    -  0 : "never"
+    - 0.5: "maybe"
+    -  1 : "always"
  - Confidence (0..1.0]*
-    - an input confidence=1.0 triggers a locked axiomatic belief state that disables additional beliefs in its table. otherwise conf=1.0 is not allowed
+    - confidence=1.0 triggers a locked axiomatic belief state that overrides any additional beliefs in its table

 **Occurrence** - (64 bit integer, can store resolutions up to Nanosecond precision)
  - specifies a relative (see <dt>) or absolute occurrence time. if unspecified, ETERNAL (TODO)